 This course studies correctional law as related to probation and parole, juvenile and adult institutions, local jails, legal liabilities, and legal research.
-Prerequisite: Admitted to MCJ program.
+Prerequisite: Admitted to MCJ program or permission of MCJ Program Coordinator.

 CJ 675 Problems & Practices in Judicial Administration (3)